 Read more at: Top best hotels in Hanoi Old Quarter

-To fully explore Hanoi Old Quarter and better understanding more about its beauty, culture history and cuisine, joining a walking tour with local guide is a best choice for the very first-time visitors.
+To fully explore Hanoi Old Quarter and better understand more about its beauty, culture history and cuisine, joining a walking tour with a local guide is suggested, especially for the very first-time visitors.
 For further information, please get in touch with our team of dedicated Travel Consultants to start planning your holiday in Hanoi and throughout Vietnam.